GameDevUtils/gdu-sheets/cli/README.md

 # gdu-sheets

-A rewrite of the existing sheets app to distribute as static SPA, desktop app (via ElectronJS), and CLI.
+A rewrite of the existing sheets app to distribute as a static SPA (using ReactJS), desktop app (using ElectronJS), and CLI (using NodeJS).